Last updated on May 20th, 2023 at 06:16 pm

 Two to three feet tall, this plant has delicate, feathery leaves covered with silver, fuzzy hairs.
 Zone 5 to 9 are the only places you can grow it.

-The glossy, leathery leaves of this Bluestar cultivar set it apart.
-Swallowtail butterflies have attracted to the nectar of steel blue blooms, so you can expect a large number of them to land on your garden plants.
+The glossy, leathery leaves of this blue star cultivar set it apart.
+Swallowtail butterflies are attracted to the nectar of steel blue blooms, so you can expect many of them to land on your garden plants.
 Zone 5 to 9 are the only places you can grow it.

 If you don’t prune back your willow leaf as quickly as the royal blue blooms develop, it will become floppy.
 You can help your child grow three to 4 feet tall by doing this.